 Sognefjord Artisan Geitost Norway

-Undredal's cheesemakers have always produced their brown cheese with traditional methods and their own fresh raw goat milk but in 1991, the cheesemakers of the village faced a challenge when local food safety authorities demanded that they started pasteurizing the milk.
-Pascale Baudonnel and Ivar Bjarne Baudonnel – the leaders of the local cheesemakers cooperative – took it upon themselves to lead a fight against the authorities for the right to use raw milk on behalf of all small-scale cheesemakers in Norway.
+Undredal's cheesemakers have always produced their brown cheese with traditional methods and their own fresh raw goat’s milk, however, in 1991, the cheesemakers of the village faced a challenge when local food safety authorities demanded that they started pasteurizing the milk.
+Pascale Baudonnel and Ivar Bjarne Baudonnel – the leaders of the Presidium – took it upon themselves to lead a fight against the authorities for the right to use raw milk on behalf of all small-scale cheesemakers in Norway.
 They run a cooperative dairy, Undredal Stølsysteri, with four other families.
-In response to the challenge from Norway's food authority, she founded Norsk Gardsost, an Association for Norwegian smallscale cheesemakers.
+In response to the challenge from Norway's food authority, they founded Norsk Gardsost, an Association for Norwegian smallscale cheesemakers.
 By 1997, Norsk Gardsost had become a countrywide association with 150 cheesemakers from across Norway, and is working not only for the promotion of traditional cheeses, but also to promote raw milk cheese consumption.

 Presidium supported by